 If it’s not one thing it’s another.

 There’s an enormous tree just outside the open bedroom window.
 Something has taken to sitting in it, making an almighty racket.
 An owl?
-Maybe, but not the ‘to-wit too-woo’ of the tawny owls that we have grown so used to.
+Maybe, but not the ‘too-wit too-woo’ of the tawny owls that we have grown so used to.
 A bit too squeaky for that.
 Whatever it is, there’s no option but to listen to it.
 Sleep is now out of the question.

 “If that owl comes in here because you are playing that sound…..”

 This is the first time I’ve experimented with audio files.
 Let me know if it doesn’t work and I’ll try something else.
 You may also need to turn your sound up!